andydevs/general/README.md

 The extending file should define a `@@yield` where the file will be extended from.
 This is by default at the end of the file.
 Note that if `@@yield` is defined in a template, the template is considered a meta-template and cannot be parsed.
 Also, like extend, only one `@@yield` statement can be defined in a single file.

+## Notes

+Regex and matching have now been officially depricated, and will be removed in General 2.1.0.

 -------------------------------------------------------------------------------------------------------------------------------------
 Anshul Kharbanda